 "Just lay him down in the center of the bed and let's get ready."

-My wife and I had big Saturday night plans, which -- as the leisure time-starved new parents of a seven-month-old son -- meant we actually had any plans at all.
+My wife and I had big Saturday night plans, which -- as the leisure time-starved new parents of a 7-month-old son -- meant we actually had any plans at all.

-He was still too young to really get around anywhere, so I placed him in the middle of that bed and went back to getting myself ready to go.
+He was still too young to really move around anywhere, so I placed him in the middle of that bed and went back to getting myself ready to go.

-Three minutes later came the "thud!"
-And then the the screaming.
+Three minutes later came the "thud."
+And then the crying.

 My wife and I raced back to the bed, on which our little guy was no longer lying.
-He had managed to fall off the side, somehow -- a drop of a few feet -- and we freaked out.
-Thank goodness I had procrastinated putting my laundry away and his fall was broken by a cushy stack of neatly folded t-shirts.
+He had somehow managed to squirm his way off the side and, of course, we freaked out.
+Thank goodness I had procrastinated putting my laundry away and his fall was gently broken by a large, cushy stack of neatly folded t-shirts.

-We quickly ran a number of "tests" any physician would likely have laughed at to make sure he hadn't injured his head or neck and checked to make sure he could still move those tiny arms and legs without any obvious pain.
-After a few minutes, our heart rates began to return to normal as he appeared to be fine.
+We quickly ran a number of "tests" any physician would likely have laughed at to make sure he hadn't injured his head or neck and made sure he could still move those tiny arms and legs without any obvious pain.
+He checked out perfectly fine and after a few minutes, our heart rates began to return to normal.
 Big exhale.
-Thirty minutes later, we were off for our date night.

 Our son was tiny and helpless back then.
-But I can't imagine my instinct to keep him safe and protect him from injury will ever be any different, whether he's seven months old, seven years old, or 17 years old.
-Why would our concern for the wellbeing of our children ever be any different at any point of their lives?
+But I can't imagine my instinct to keep him safe and protect him from injury will ever be any different, whether he's 7 months old, 7 years old or 17 years old.
+Why would our concern for the well-being of our children ever be any different at any point in their lives?